yc4004/NBAanalysis/README.md

 - [ ] 2.
 Is there an obvious trend for each team’s performance?

 ## Data Resources

 Note that there is no downloading option for the data on NBA Official Website, so we need to use a repository and GET requests to scrape data from the NBA API - https://github.com/swar/nba_api

+This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.